zefie/lge_g6_melina_kernel/README.md

  * Moduleless Kernel, don't need to work about modules and paths
  * Most Melina Reborn tweaks are enabled via a custom Kconfig menu, so you can choose which features are enabled
  * Re-enable debug via 2 kernel config options (`CONFIG_MELINA_DEBUG_DISABLE=n` `CONFIG_MELINA_DEBUG_ENABLE=y`)
- * Kernel is ready to compile in-tree or out of tree with clang or gcc (the clang build currently has an issue that breaks Bluetooth)
+ * Kernel is ready to compile in-tree or out of tree with clang or gcc

 ## How to build: